 There are two main reasons tokens are important to understand:

-Think of it like a friend with limited short-term memory.
-You have to stay within what they can absorb or they'll get overloaded and lose track of the conversation.
+Think of token limits like a friend with limited short-term memory.
+You have to stay within what they can absorb or they’ll get overloaded and lose track of the conversation.
 Token limits operate the same way for AI bots.

 Strategies for Managing Tokens